 How to File an Amended Tax Return

 Filing an amended return usually isn’t too difficult.
 Most people do so using the same tax preparation method that they originally used.
 If you used a CPA, it would make sense to go back to that CPA to file the amended return.
-The same goes for using tax preparation software and online tools such as H&R Block and FreeTaxUSA.
 Both preparation methods may result in additional fees from your CPA or tax preparation software.

-If you braved the filing process on your own, here’s how to complete the amending process as per the IRS:
+If you braved the filing process on your own, here’s how to file an amended tax return, as per the IRS:

 - You must complete the Form 1040X, Amended U.S. Individual Income Tax Return, on paper.